rvillaester/robot-exercise/README.md

 There are multiple ways to run the application.
 There are sample command instructions included in the package - refer to the instructions folder.

 ###### Preparations
+1. The default it uses the 5 by 5 rectangular table dimension.
+You can change this configuration in **table.properties** file
-1. Create a file with .rc extension and put it under instructions folder.
+2. Create a file with **.rc** extension and put it under **instructions** folder.
-2. Each of these files contains list of commands that the robot will execute
+3. Each of these files contains list of commands that the robot will execute
-3. One command per line
+4. One command per line
-4. The filename sans the extension will be the robot name.
+5. The filename sans the extension will be the robot name.
 This is to distinguish which robot execute which command.
-    - format will be <robot_name>.rc
+    - format will be **robot_name**.rc
     - e.g rey.rc
     - rey will be the robot name